benborgers/ben.page/src/content/posts/forks.md

 ![](/posts/forks/confirmation.png)

-But I had to make sure that my altriusm would be commemorated.
+But I had to make sure that my altruism would be commemorated.
 So I bought metal letter stamps on Amazon, and my roommate and I stamped our initials onto the back of every fork: a "B" for Ben, or an "H" for Henry.

 |                             |                            |
 | --------------------------- | -------------------------- |